-The school operates a 'Pay it Forward' campaign with regular monetary donations from parents and carers paid into the school bank account or through the Wisepay system.
-In addition the school continues to receive the donation of 'upcycled' goods such as spare uniforms and pre-loved books.
+The school continues to benefit from the legacy of the 'Pay it Forward' campaign with regular monetary donations from parents and carers paid into the school bank account or through the Wisepay system.
+In addition the school continues to receive donations of 'upcycled' goods such as spare uniforms and pre-loved books.